Skip to content

 If you are being bullied, hear me clearly.
 Protect your license.
 Protect your name.
 Protect your conscience.
 Write it down.
 Tell the truth.
 Escalate it.
 Get help.
 Stand your ground.
 If you are a witness, intervene.
 Silence is collaboration.
 If you are a leader, stop asking for anonymous surveys and start building real accountability.
 Medicine does not need more polished slogans about culture.
 It needs courage.
 It needs physicians willing to stand up, speak plainly, and refuse to bow to intimidation.
 Bullying survives when good people decide the cost of resistance is too high.
 That is exactly why resistance matters.

-Board-certified in psychiatry, internal medicine, addiction medicine, and consultation-liaison (psychosomatic) psychiatry, Dr. Rifai is a fellow of the American College of Physicians (FACP), the American Psychiatric Association (FAPA), and the Academy of Consultation-Liaison Psychiatry (FACLP).
-He is also a former president of the Lehigh Valley Psychiatric Society, where he championed access to community-based psychiatric care and physician advocacy.
+Dr. Rifai holds the Lehigh Valley Endowed Chair of Addiction Medicine and is board-certified in psychiatry, internal medicine, addiction medicine, and consultation-liaison psychiatry.
+He is a distinguished fellow of the American Psychiatric Association, a fellow of the American College of Physicians, and a fellow of the Academy of Consultation-Liaison Psychiatry.
+A former president of the Lehigh Valley Psychiatric Society, he advocates for access to high-quality psychiatric care, ethical telemedicine, physician rights, and integrated behavioral health.

 Prev